 Configuring DNS

-One of poste.io best features is that it helps you to setup DNS in best possible way to avoid getting emails delivered to SPAM folder.
+One of the best features of poste.io is that it helps you set up your DNS in the best possible way to avoid having emails delivered to your SPAM folder.

-All values are suggested, not required and might not be best for your configuration but in majority of use cases should work as intended.
+All values are suggested, not required, and may not be best for your configuration, but should work as intended in most cases.

 Server DNS